-- Overview
+- Overview on page 5

-- Features
+- Features on page 5

-- Safety Instructions and Warnings
+- Safety Instructions and Warnings on page 7

 Note For more information about the topics that are covered in this manual, visit the support website at support.netgear.com.

 Note For technical specifications, see the data sheet at netgear.com/business/products/switches/managed.
 For switch documentation, see the resource CD in the product package or visit downloadcenter.netgear.com.